-CALIFORNIA Program components (continued) (b) Any collector that maintains a secure drug take-back bin shall not be liable in a civil action, or be subject to criminal prosecution, for any injury or harm that results from the collector maintaining a secure drug take-back bin on its premises provided that the collector, not for compensation, acts in good faith to take all of the following steps to ensure the health and safety of consumers and employees and the proper disposal in the waste stream of the home-generated pharmaceutical waste contained in a secure drug take-back bin, unless the injury or harm results from the collector's gross negligence or willful and wanton misconduct: (1) Complies with all applicable state and federal laws and regulations relating to the collection of home-generated pharmaceutical waste for disposal in secure drug take-back bins, including, but not limited to, the federal Secure and Responsible Drug Disposal Act of 2010 (Public Law 111-273).1 (2) Notifies local law enforcement and any local environmental health department as to the existence and location of any secure drug take-back bin on the collector's premises and the status of the collector's registration.
-(3) Ensures that the secure drug take-back bin is placed in a location that is regularly monitored by employees of the registered collector.
-(4) Ensures that conspicuous signage is posted on the secure drug take-back bin that clearly notifies customers as to what controlled and noncontrolled substances are and are not acceptable for deposit into the bin, as well as the hours during which collector are present and able to monitor the operation of the secure drug take-back bin.
-(6) Regularly inspects the area surrounding the secure drug take-back bin.
-(6) Regularly inspects the area surrounding the secure drug take-back bin.
-(6) Regularly inspects the area surrounding the secure drug take-back bin.
-(6) Regularly inspects the area surrounding the secure drug take-back bin.
-(6) Re
+- (b) Any collector that maintains a secure drug take-back bin shall not be liable in a civil action, or be subject to criminal prosecution, for any injury or harm that results from the collector maintaining a secure drug take-back bin on its premises provided that the collector, not for compensation, acts in good faith to take all of the following steps to ensure the health and safety of consumers and employees and the proper disposal in the waste stream of the home-generated pharmaceutical waste contained in a secure drug take-back bin, unless the injury or harm results from the collector's gross negligence or willful and wanton misconduct: - (1) Complies with all applicable state and federal laws and regulations relating to the collection of home-generated pharmaceutical waste for disposal in secure drug take-back bins, including, but not limited to, the federal Secure and Responsible Drug Disposal Act of 2010 (Public Law 111-273).1 - (2) Notifies local law enforcement and any local environmental health department as to the existence and location of any secure drug take-back bin on the collector's premises and the status of the collector's registration as a collector with the federal Drug Enforcement Administration. - (3) Ensures that the secure drug take-back bin is placed in a location that is regularly monitored by employees of the registered collector. - (4) Ensures that conspicuous signage is posted on the secure drug take-back bin that clearly notifies customers as to what controlled and noncontrolled substances are and are not acceptable for deposit into the bin, as well as the hours during which collection is allowed. - (5) Ensures that public access to the secure drug take-back bin is limited to hours in which employees of the registered collector are present and able to monitor the operation of the secure drug take-back bin. - (6) Regularly inspects the area surrounding the secure drug take-back bin for potential tampering or diversion.
+Record logs of those inspections shall be maintained and retained for two years, reflecting the date and time of the inspection, and the initials of the employee inspecting the area.
+The logs shall be maintained in writing or electronically and may be combined with logs required by state or federal regulations.
+The logs may be used to demonstrate regular inspection of the area.
+Other records or reports mandated by federal or state regulations shall also be retained for a minimum of two years unless regulations mandate a longer period.

-CALIFORNIA Program components (7) Notifies local law enforcement authorities of any suspected or (continued) known tampering, theft, or significant loss of controlled substances, within one business day of discovery.
+CALIFORNIA Program components (continued) (7) Notifies local law enforcement authorities of any suspected or known tampering, theft, or significant loss of controlled substances, within one business day of discovery.
 If the collector maintains daily business hours, this notification shall be made within one calendar day.
 (8) Notify local law enforcement as to any decision to discontinue its voluntary collection of controlled substances and provide documentation of its written notification to the federal Drug Enforcement Administration's Registration Unit as otherwise required under federal laws and regulations. (c) Nothing in this section shall be construed to require entities that may qualify as a collector to acquire, maintain, or make available to the public a secure drug take-back bin on its premises.
 CAL.
 CODE REGS. tit.
 16, §§ 1776-1776.6.
 This section provides administrative provisions for the implementation of prescription drug-take back services.
 Miscellaneous provisions Article 9.1.
 Prescription Drug Take-Back Services.
 Authorizes pharmacies, distributors, reverse distributors, and hospitals/clinics with on-site pharmacies to provide options for the public to discard prescription drugs.
 Recently proposed legislation No.